Sandon, British Columbia: Present community

 The few remaining permanent citizens and newcomers to Sandon have fought to prevent total loss of the remnants.
 Hal Wright, who arrived in the 1970s, assumed the role of unofficial caretaker.
 Since that time, he has bought much of the vacant land from the government, and worked with volunteers to preserve the remaining pioneer buildings, such as the city hall, the Silversmith Powerhouse and several original residences.
 The restored Slocan Mercantile General Store has a heritage designation.
 The site draws over 60,000 visitors a year.

 One of the biggest tourist attractions is about 20 heritage Brill trolleybuses shipped from Vancouver in the early 2000s.
-Appearing more like a junkyard, the fleet includes some decommissioned by Calgary Transit in 1975 and sold to BC Transit, which cannibalized them for parts.
+The fleet includes some decommissioned by Calgary Transit in 1975 and sold to BC Transit, which cannibalized them for parts.

+Canadian Pacific No. 6947 on display in Sandon, B.C.

+The site also displays Canadian Pacific No. 6947, a 1908 steam locomotive.
+It was built as No. 1737 of the M4h class by the Montreal Locomotive Works for mainline duties, but was renumbered in January 1913 to No. 3537 and assigned to branchline work in the Kootenay subdivision.
+In September 1928, it was rebuilt as a V4a class switcher locomotive and numbered No. 6947.
+After being retired by the Canadian Pacific Railway in February 1959, it was sold to the Manitoba and Saskatchewan Coal Company where it hauled coal in the Prairies.
+No. 6947 was finally withdrawn from service in 1967 and stored until 1970, when it was purchased by the Alberta Pioneer Railway Association, operators of the Alberta Railway Museum, and relocated to Edmonton where it was put on display.
+It was sold once more to the Municipality of Cypress in 1998, but was soon acquired by the Wrightway Charter Company of Sandon.
+No. 6947, nicknamed the Ghost Train, is now part of a freight train exhibit at the site, consisting of the locomotive, one tank car, two wooden boxcars, and two flatcars.

 Plans to create a viable heritage site have stalled owing to a lack of provincial funding.
 In the interim, Sandon's preservation rests on volunteers and visitor donations.
-In 2018, the community hosted the Valley of the Ghosts one day Music Festival.
+In 2018, the community hosted the Valley of the Ghosts Music Festival.

 Television

-Sandon was featured on the historical television series Gold Trails and Ghost Towns, Season 1, Episode 1.
+Sandon was featured on the historical television series Gold Trails and Ghost Towns on Season 1, Episode 1.